4 Steps to Create a Component Footprint in Altium Designer

 When designing your PCB circuit board you can sometimes rely upon a program part to provide you with an accurate footprint for your part.
 However, this is not always the case and invariably you will at some point have to create your own footprints.
 With some PCB design software packages, this can be a difficult task that comes with a steep learning curve before you become proficient.
 With Altium Designer®, on the other hand, you can quickly create a component footprint with powerful CAD tools.

-Steps to Create your Component Footprint
+How to Create your Component Footprint in Altium Designer

 Let’s step through the process to see how easy it can be to create your component footprint.

 Here’s how to create your footprint in Altium Designer in 4 easy steps: